bioinfo-pf-curie/geniac/docs/install.rst

 ++++++++++++++++++

 | STRING
 | Path to the annotations.
 A symlink ``annotations`` with the given target will be created in the install directory.
+This is useful if the annotations are already available.
-| This is useful if the annotations are already available.
+| Default is empty.

 ap_check_config_file_from_source
 ++++++++++++++++++++++++++++++++